We know at least 4 things to be true. Maybe more

 Mean reversion is important because we know that buying into stagnated or depressed indexes delivers large gains when those indexes begin the process of returning to their normal trendline.
 Note that most investors don't do this: they buy high, chasing the fad.
 Here are the fund flows of new money going into American vs European funds.
 Note that as American indexes disproportionately rose over the past few years, they attracted *more* new money.

-Credit for 2 graphs: CFA Institute
+Credit for 2 graphs: CFA Institute2

 3. Stocks should outperform bonds.